junxit/us-congress-bills-113/metadata.md

 - 2013-01-15 — The Speaker designated the Honorable Shelley Moore Capito to act as Chairwoman of the Committee.
 - 2013-01-15 — The previous question was ordered pursuant to the rule. (consideration: CR H151)
 - 2013-01-15 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments previously debated and on which further proceedings had been postponed.
+- 2013-01-22 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-01-22 — Senate amendment submitted
+- 2013-01-22 — Senate amendment submitted